 Glenn was the executive director of Continuum, a multi-service AIDS health care agency in San Francisco’s beleaguered Tenderloin neighborhood, where he worked from 1993 until 1999.
 He was named the director of development at the San Francisco Foundation, where in his brief tenure from 2003-2004, he led an operation that increased the resources of the Foundation by $100M+.
 He is currently a trustee of the Morris K. Stulsaft Foundation in San Francisco.

-Glenn is a member of the national advisory board of the Center for Lesbian and Gay Studies in Ministry and Religion at the Pacific School of Religion at the Graduate Theological Union in Berkeley.
+Glenn is a member of the national advisory board of the Center for Lesbian and Gay Studies in Ministry and Religion at the Pacific School of Religion.
+He has also served on the board of the Graduate Theological Union in Berkeley. an interreligious graduate degree granting institution affiliated with the University of California Berkeley.
+He was elected chair of the board in 2019.
 He was also the recipient of a Leading Light Award along with his husband Scott Hafner, whom he married in 2008 after a twenty-seven year courtship.
 He is past vice president of the board of KQED, past president of the socially responsible mutual fund group Working Assets/Citizens Funds, past president of the San Francisco AIDS Foundation, and served on the boards of 18th Street Services and the Tenderloin Neighborhood Development Corporation.
 For nine years, he co-facilitated Katargeo, a men’s group for people in prison for life at San Quentin State Penitentiary and is immediate past secretary of the board of the Insight Prison Project.

 Glenn has also received the James R. Harrison Leadership Award of the San Francisco AIDS Foundation, the Michael Switzer Leadership Award from New Leaf Services, the AIDS Champion Award from the AIDS Health Project of the University of California, San Francisco and the Adult Day Health Care Annual Award from San Francisco’s Adult Day Health Care collaboration.